srivasb/Python-Basic-Projects/README.md

 # Python-Projects
-Help Jupyter Notebooks with basic code on it
+Some Jupyter Notebooks with basic code on it